Chocolate Covered Pretzel Rods

 Easy Ways to Melt Chocolate:

-Microwave: Heat in 15-second intervals, stirring in between, until smooth.
+Microwave: Heat in 15-second bursts, stirring between each until glossy and smooth.

-Double Boiler: Place a heatproof bowl over simmering water and stir until melted.
+Double Boiler: Set a heatproof bowl over simmering water and stir gently.

 Pretzel rods dipped in melted chocolate and topped with colorful sprinkles.